debuggeek/taxwizard-php/admin/README.md

 + MLS:
   csv file with : `prop_id, sale_price, sale_date, address`

+The Batch Settings table should be initialized with a new row as the initial default.

 These can be extracted from the source expected zip files with names like
 + `2017-04-19_006051_APPRAISAL_R&P ALLJUR AS OF PERLIMINARY.zip` for PROP and IMP
 + `SPECIAL_ALL FILES EXPORT_20170419.zip` for the Special_* files